-Functional, reduced, yet luxurious in aesthetics: Accessible Bathrooms brand space (bathroom and WC) for JUNG solutions.
+Functional, reduced, yet luxurious in aesthetics: Accessible Bathrooms brand space (bathroom and restroom) for JUNG solutions.

 Accessibility meets design – CGI for JUNG's visionary bathroom concepts

-JUNG's aim is to bring luxurious well-being and first-class design to this area, which, unfortunately, is far too often designed without considering the needs and wishes of people.
-We were allowed to support JUNG from Schalksmühle near Düsseldorf (Germany) and create CGI product images of the brand spaces that were also to be newly designed.
-The basis of our work was brand communication: high demands on design based on Les Couleurs® Le Corbusier. meets building technology.
-The fact that it is a functional, actually accessible bathroom and toilet fades into the background.
-The accessible rooms were conceived by JUNG and implemented by us as CGI.
+JUNG mission JUNG to bring a sense of luxurious well-being and first-class design to this sector, which is unfortunately all too often overlooked when it comes to people’s needs and desires.
+We had the privilege of collaborating with JUNG Schalksmühle near Düsseldorf (Germany), to create CGI product images and redesign their brand spaces.
+Our work was grounded in brand communication: High design standards based on Les Couleurs® meet building technology.
+The fact that this involves a functional, truly barrier-free bathroom and restroom takes a back seat.
+The barrier-free spaces were JUNG by JUNG and realized by us as CGI.

-Compliance with DIN 18040 was just as central as the ergonomic representation of the operating height and positioning of the modules.
+Compliance with DIN 18040 was just as crucial as the ergonomic presentation of the operating height and positioning of the modules.

-Designing barrier-free means: creating space for what is essential
+Designing accessible means: creating space for what is essential

-Thinking about rooms in a barrier-free way - how does that even work?
-What is important when you look at bathrooms and WCs from this (lower) point of view?
-It quickly became clear: you need open rooms with plenty of space here.
-Wide passages, little interior, focus on the essentials - that's the brand communication that was aimed for here.
-At the same time, these reduced rooms with minimalist furnishings draw attention to JUNG's products.
+How does accessible design work?
+What is important when considering bathrooms and toilets from this (lower) perspective?
+It quickly became clear that open spaces with plenty of room were needed here.
+Wide passageways, minimal interior design, focus on the essentials – that is the brand communication that was sought here.
+At the same time, these reduced spaces with minimalist furnishings draw the eye more strongly to JUNG's products.

 Color as function - Le Corbusier meets accessible design